Lawyers seek relief for ‘broken’ convicted philanthropist

 Most of the rest of the social security check is absorbed by food, $400 in medical copay expenses, medications and a monthly installment for hearing aids, the lawyers said.
 They said he owes about $15,000 in medical bills and has stopped taking some medications because he can no longer afford them.

 Prosecutors have not yet filed a response to Vilar’s attorneys’ request.
-An email seeking comment from prosecutors was not immediately returned.
+Prosecutors declined through a spokesperson to comment.